wikimedia/pywikibot/ROADMAP.rst

 * 6.4.0: Pywikibot `began using semantic versioning
   <https://www.mediawiki.org/wiki/Manual:Pywikibot/Development/Guidelines#Deprecation_Policy>`_,
   all deprecated code will be removed in Pywikibot version 7.0.0.
-* 6.2.0: Bot's availableOptions will be removed in favour of available_options
-* 6.2.0: Usage of pywikibot.config2 is deprecated and will be dropped
-* 6.2.0: Exceptions must be imported from exceptions namespace (T280227)
-* 6.2.0: Deprecated exception identifiers will be removed (T280227)
 * 5.0.0: Methods deprecated for 5 years or longer will be removed